Turingraph/open_close_rider_art/cheche/open_close_rider/plot.md

     Graffiti is red purple due to the combination of G (purple) and a (red), weirdly that Green feel "purple" but also feel "green" due to semantic meaning and existence of ee similar to DC's Joker etc.
 7. I never feel the green number.
+8. All Thai numbers (๐, ๑, ๒, ๓, ๔, ๕, ๖, ๗, ๘ and ๙) have the same color as the Hindu Arabic numbers counterpart.

 Watch this to learn more what is Synesthesia
 1.  https://youtu.be/3bQUiQj8k6c?si=jgnv_FO0NoYm9dyk